-And we...bear witness (ULT)
+And we...bear witness (ULT) We...confirm that he is a good person (UST)

 What John is confirming is implied and can be made explicit here.
 Alternate translation: "we also speak well of Demetrius" Also see the UST.
 (See: Assumed Knowledge and Implicit Information)